- Indicators Your Family Member May Need Home Care

 In addition to cognitive deterioration, behavioral changes occur.
 Patients in the moderate stage of Alzheimer's disease often experience bouts of irritability or crying.
 They might also begin to wander off on their own with the intent to go someplace specific.
 Quite often, they do not recognize their own home or family.
 Delusions might occur with increasing frequency.

-During the advanced stages of Alzheimer's disease, family members often look for long-term care solutions since the patients can no longer care for themselves.
+During the advanced stages of Alzheimer's disease, family members often look for Alzheimer's home care solutions since the patients can no longer care for themselves.
 Physical safety becomes an issue as every human capability seems to have disappeared in these individuals.
 They can no longer communicate with others and might become aggressive in their behavior.
 In addition to an increase in apathy, individuals in this phase of the disease might appear to be exhausted at all times.
-Constant care is required at all times to keep patients in this phase safe.
+Constant Alzheimer's home care is required at all times to keep patients in this phase safe.